-- H7.a There is a positive relationship between perceived poor acquisition and the extent of management strategy in the turnaround. - H7.b There is a positive relationship between perceived poor acquisition and the extent of cutback strategy in the turnaround. - H7.c There is a positive relationship between perceived poor acquisition and the extent of growth strategy in the turnaround. - H7.d There is a positive relationship between perceived poor acquisition and the extent of restructuring strategy in the turnaround.
+There is a positive relationship between the extent of cutback strategy in the turnaround and firm performance. • H8.c There is a positive relationship between the extent of growth strategy in the turnaround and firm performance. • H8.d There is a positive relationship between the extent of restructuring strategy in the turnaround and firm performance.